■ Professionalism, ethics, and wellness:

 9. College of Physicians and Surgeons of Ontario.
 CPSO: 2020 June.
 Physician Burnout and Covid-19.
 Available at: https://dialogue.cpso.on.ca/2020/06/physician-burnout-and-covid-19/

-CanMEDS: Professional, Medical Expert, Communicator, Health Advocate
+CanMEDS: Medical Expert, Communicator, Health Advocate, Professional

-DISCLAIMER: The information contained in this learning material is for general educational purposes only and is not intended to provide specific professional medical or legal advice, nor to constitute a "standard of care" for Canadian healthcare professionals.
-The use of CMPA learning resources is subject to the foregoing as well as the CMPA's Terms of Use.
+DISCLAIMER: This content is for general informational purposes and is not intended to provide specific professional medical or legal advice, nor to constitute a "standard of care" for Canadian healthcare professionals.
+Your use of CMPA learning resources is subject to the foregoing as well as CMPA's Terms of Use.